ruzv/generic/README.md

-# generic
+# generic algorithm code in python

-testing how github works